yaweiw/azure-sdk-tools/README.md

 All the cmdlets can be put into 3 categories:

-1. Cmdlets support both Microsoft Azure and Microsoft Azure Pack
+1. Cmdlets support both Microsoft Azure and Windows Azure Pack
 2. Cmdlets only support both Microsoft Azure
-3. Cmdlets only support Microsoft Azure Pack
+3. Cmdlets only support Windows Azure Pack

 * For category 1, we are using an "Azure" prefix in the cmdlet name and adding an alias with "WAPack" prefix.
 * For category 2, we are using an "Azure" prefix in the cmdlet name.